 Form A1 231 Activities

-Question 2 (2 elements)
+Question 2, Consideration 1 (2 elements)

 1) Be responsive to regional needs of the proposed geographical and service delivery area, as identified by the Local Board Plan(s).
 (RFA 32024-00017 AEL Provider Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

 3) Develop recruitment and outreach strategies to meet the needs of the demographic population of the area, particularly how they will focus a) on individuals with low levels of literacy, b) those who lack a high school diploma or its recognized equivalent, c) ELLs, and d) those who would benefit from Career Pathways opportunities, including those who are Internationally Trained Professionals or those who are Incarcerated Individuals.
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

-Question 3 (2 elements)
+Question 3, Consideration 2 (2 elements)

 2) Serve eligible individuals with disabilities, including learning disabilities or Barriers to Employment (S).
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

 4) Provide accessible, safe and convenient instructional facilities including, but not limited to, a) ensuring facilities are (S): accessible, in accordance with the Americans with Disabilities Act; b) located near public transportation, in areas where public transportation is available; c) in proximity to no-cost parking; d) conducive to learning, including furniture appropriate for adults; and e) protected by monitored security or have security-restricted access points.

+Board Recommendation(s):

-Question 5 (2 elements)
+Question 5, Consideration 4 (2 elements)

 1) Provide services and activities that align with strategies and goals identified in the Local Board Plan.
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

 2) Coordinate services and activities with other One-Stop partners, including but not limited to: a) Local Workforce Development Boards (40 TAC § 805.4(6)), b) Workforce Solutions Offices, c) Vocational Rehabilitation Services, and d) other community and social service partners and promote referral(s) or Coenrollment of common individuals.
 (Attachment 4: Local Board Plan Reference)

+Board Recommendation(s):

-Question 9 (2 elements)
+Question 9, Consideration 8 (4 elements)

 1) Foster IET opportunities for ELL students including details on how ELL students will access and participate in IET activities.

+Board Recommendation(s):

 2) Choose relevant workforce training aligned to the local Board Plan’s In-Demand Occupations and Targeted Occupations lists.

-Question 10 (1 element)
+Board Recommendation(s):

-1) One (1) or more of the following three (3) Intensive Services (S): a) Workplace AEL Activities organized to function cooperatively in coordination with no less than one (1) employer (S); b) Services for Internationally Trained ELL Professionals to include, but not limited to, basic skills preparation for professional credentialing exams, specialized career advising, ESL services contextualized for Targeted Occupations with enough intensity to allow for rapid progress with the use of proper English language assessment to determine whether a participant’s academic or professional English is sufficient enough to pursue academic coursework, or professional opportunities; (S) and c) Post-Release Services for Justice Involved who are within three (3) years post release from a Correctional Institution.
+6) One (1) or more of the following three (3) Intensive Services (S): a) Workplace AEL Activities organized to function cooperatively in coordination with no less than one (1) employer (S); b) Services for Internationally Trained ELL Professionals to include, but not limited to, basic skills preparation for professional credentialing exams, specialized career advising, ESL services contextualized for Targeted Occupations with enough intensity to allow for rapid progress with the use of proper English language assessment to determine whether a participant’s academic or professional English is sufficient enough to pursue academic coursework, or professional opportunities; (S) and c) Post-Release Services for Justice Involved who are within three (3) years post release from a Correctional Institution.

-Question 11 (1 element)
+Board Recommendation(s):

-5) Provide services and activities (as allowed under AEFLA § 231) that prepare eligible individuals to enter and succeed in postsecondary education and training leading to career advancement in In-Demand Occupations, middle- and high-skilled occupations (S).
+12) Provide services and activities (as allowed under AEFLA § 231) that prepare eligible individuals to enter and succeed in postsecondary education and training leading to career advancement in In-Demand Occupations, middle- and high-skilled occupations (S).

+Board Recommendation(s):

-Question 13 (2 elements)
+Question 11, Consideration 10 (2 elements)

 1) Coordinate with local WIOA partners and other organizations within the service area to develop career pathway programs consistent with strategies identified in the Local Board Plan including how to serve Priority Populations and those with barriers to employment.
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):